ITV1: Availability outside the UK

 ITV channels are available on cable and IPTV in Switzerland and Liechtenstein.
 In the Republic of Ireland, ITV (as UTV) was widely available; however, UTV Ireland was launched in 2015 and replaced UTV in the Republic of Ireland.
-UTV Ireland has since ceased broadcasting in Ireland.
+UTV has since ceased broadcasting in Ireland.
 ITV is registered to broadcast within the European Union/EEA through ALIA in Luxembourg.

 Since 27 March 2013, ITV1 London has been offered by British Forces Broadcasting Service (BFBS) to members of HM Forces and their families around the world, replacing the BFBS3 TV channel, which already carried a selection of ITV programmes.

 Branding

-Independent Television (1955–1989)
+ITV network

 ITV was not consistently promoted as a brand name until 1989 although the name was in common public use.
 Independent Television, shortened to ITV, was the collective and generic name for the companies which held commercial television franchises.

-The name referred to the initial regulator the Independent Television Authority (ITA).
+The name referred to the initial regulator, the Independent Television Authority (ITA).
 It was keen to use this name for its franchisees to highlight the fact they were also public services and not simply commercial broadcasters.
 In the early years, the network was sometimes referred to as the "ITA network", and the companies as "ITA contractors" or "ITA stations".
 The companies were principally identified on air using by their own names though some did make reference to ITV too.
 There were also specific uses of the ITV name – for instance, ITV Schools, ITV Sport, and Children's ITV were used for programming strands.

-ITV (1989–1999)

-In 1989, the first real efforts were made to turn ITV into a brand.

-The ITV Association commissioned a generic presentation package for each of the individual companies.
-It included both a national logo and regional versions which included an element based on each company's own symbol.

-Some regions made full use of the package – effectively leading to dual branding.
-However, around half the regions made little or no use of it while some others later reverted to using their own local identities alone.
-However, the generic national logo was often seen within programmes.

-The last region to drop the 1989 ident was Grampian Television which used it right up until the national logo was changed in 1998.
-All other regions had dropped their local versions by 1993.

-"TV from the Heart" (1999–2001)

-The second attempt at consistent network branding came in 1999, using the new national logo introduced a year earlier.
-A series of idents were created under the theme, "TV from the Heart".
-Like the 1989 attempt, a version was created for every franchise holder and it effectively led to dual branding.

-This look was only taken by nine of the fifteen ITV broadcasters, two of which later resorted to other designs which still kept the dual branding.

-The Carlton-owned regions had their own dual branded idents while the two Scottish regions and UTV made no use of ITV branding.